theforeman/foreman_maintain/README.md

 ```

 Before executing the command the feature checks if it has valid hammer configuration to run the command.
 Foreman maintain always use the 'admin' account to run the commands.
-The password is taken either form
+The password is taken from
-the Hammer config or installer answer files or asked from the user interactively (in this order).
+the hammer config or installer answer files or asked from the user interactively (in this order).
 The valid credentials are stored and reused next time if still valid.

 Usually we want to do the user interaction at the beginning of our scenario.